 The Charter boat Operators read out the latest weather forecast in the morning and afternoon, every day, on VHF Channels 81 and 82.

-The Cyclone season is probably not a boating concern.
-It’s very rare that we don’t get at least 5 days’ notice so you are very unlikely to get caught out.
+The Cyclone season is probably not a general boating concern as it’s very rare that we don’t get at least 5 days’ notice.
+However when a cyclone warning has been declared, it is important to follow the guidelines for preparation outlined in Severe Weather and Cyclones.

 Weather Forecasts